 Massachusetts possesses a wealth of historical significance and natural beauty.
 Whether you prefer hiking and skiing or learning about 18th-century history in museums, there’s something for everyone here.
-While cities like Boston and Cambridge have a high cost of living, there are plenty of cities in the Bay State for you to build your Massachusetts home.
+While cities like Boston and Cambridge have a high cost of living, there are plenty of cities in the Bay State for you to build your Massachusetts home, especially if it’s an affordable home type like a modular home.
 NewHomeSource has compiled a list of the 10 most affordable cities in Massachusetts to help you find your next home.
 If you want to know more about buying an affordable home in The Bay State, check out first-time homebuyer’s programs for Massachusetts.

 Home Price to Income Ratio: 3.16

 Located in the Springfield metropolitan area, the town of Ludlow is the most affordable city in Massachusetts.
 From the Ludlow Reservoir Shoreline Trail to the peak of Facing Rock, Ludlow has accessible hiking trails where you can admire the natural beauty of New England.
 For entertainment, check out the Lupa Zoo and Ludlow Country Club.